nixnull/sundial/README.md

 ## Credit

-This project astral to calculate sunrise.
+This project uses astral to calculate sunrise.
 Get it with `pip install astral`.

 The weather info comes from https://openweathermap.org/.
 You need your own (free, and more than permissive enough for personal use) api key to use this.